cisherlock/world-x/README.md

 ##### Stuck Monster
 Monsters can get stuck.
-For example: a single monster may be trapped between 2 connected cities with no way paths leading in or out.
+For example: a single monster may be trapped between 2 connected cities with no paths leading in or out.
-The monster will run between the two cities until it reaches the maximum move count of 10,000, at which point the monster will die from exhaustion.
+The monster will run between the two cities until it reaches the maximum move count of 10,000 - at which point the monster will die from exhaustion.

 ##### End of Program